GetStream/TinyGraphQL/README.md

 - [Combase][combase-url]: Combase is an Open Source white-label chat solution that provides everything you need to instantly spin up a powerful, real-time customer support dashboard.
 TinyGraphQL is used by the [Combase Swift SDK][combase-swift-url].

-<small>If you use TinyGraphQL, I'd love your support by [opening a PR](https://github.com/GetStream/TinyGraphQL/edit/main/README.md) and including your project or company in this list!</small>
+<i>If you use TinyGraphQL, you can show your support by [opening a PR](https://github.com/GetStream/TinyGraphQL/edit/main/README.md) and including your project or company in this list!</i>

 [swift-badge]: https://img.shields.io/badge/Swift-5.2-orange.svg?style=flat
 [swift-url]: https://swift.org